Mother's Day Letter to My Son

 You enjoy unconventional things, right?
 Well, this Mother’s Day I’m sending a greeting to you.

-• Do you remember your first day of school?
+Do you remember your first day of school?
 I packed you a lunch big enough to feed a lumberjack.
-I learned that moms' hearts beat a little faster when they try to prepare kids for life.
-Moms also wonder if they did their best to prepare that impressionable child to survive the big world out there.
+I learned that a mom's heart beats a little faster when she tries to prepare her child for life.
+She wonders if she did her best to prepare her vulnerable child for what's "out there."

-You may have learned that your mom loved you so much she sometimes showed it in funny ways.
+You may have learned that your mom loved you so much she showed it in unexplainable ways.

-• Recall the time when we got Sandy, your first puppy?
+Recall the time when we got Sandy, your first puppy?
 She kept me awake the first several nights, howling for her mom and siblings.
-I learned that moms sometimes sacrifice to provide their children with things they think they need.
+I learned that being a mom sometimes required sacrifice to provide you with things I thought you needed.

-You eventually learned that having a pet meant responsibility.
+You eventually learned that having a pet meant responsibility on your part.

-• Remember when you got your first car and wanted to impress your friends at camp?
-You backed over a tire full of flowers and they laughed.
+Remember when you got your first car and wanted to impress your friends at camp?
+You backed over a container full of flowers and they laughed.
 I learned that kids trying to appear cool in front of their friends, sometimes do stupid things.
-That elicits compassion, because we did our share of stupid things, too.

 You learned that Mom and Dad can overlook things that are part of life education.

-• Do you remember when you were little and used to say “blanna” instead of banana?
-I learned that children are unique and loveable just as they are.
+Do you remember when you were little and used to say “blanna” instead of banana?
+And as a teen, your voice changed later than some of your friends' did?
+I learned that you were unique and loveable all along the journey.

-You learned that it doesn’t hurt to not be in lockstep with those around you.
-And that kids often grow up at different rates than described by the books.
+You learned that you didn't have to be in lockstep with those around you.

-• Recall when the dentist clipped under your tongue so you could talk plainly?
+Recall when the dentist clipped under your tongue so you wouldn't be tongue-tied any longer?
 I learned that it hurts to see your kids experience painful things.

 You learned that life is painful at times, but hang in there, because it will get better.

-• Remember when that cute little girl in your first-grade class told you that your granola bar looked like bird seed?
-You wouldn’t eat them after that.
-I learned that kids would rather take cues from their friends than from their parents.
+Remember when that cute little girl in your first-grade class?
+She told you the granola bar I packed in your lunch looked like bird seed.
+(You wouldn’t eat them after that.)
+I learned that kids sometimes take cues from their friends rather than their parents.
 That was a hard one for me, because up to that point you thought I was smart.

 You experienced your first lesson in peer pressure.
 It hurt me more than it did you.

-• And lastly, remember when at age sixteen, you thought you could wrestle and overcome Dad?
+And lastly, remember when at age sixteen, you thought you could wrestle and overcome Dad?
 Instead, he overcame and dragged you through a wet spot on the floor.
-I learned that children grow up faster than the speed of light, and parents have to keep on their toes to accommodate that.
+I learned that children grow up faster than the speed of light, and parents have to get creative to accommodate that.

 You learned (I hope) that just because a person has a grown-up body doesn’t mean he’s ready to take on the world.